simbo1905/spring-bigtable-graphql/README.md

     * The column family to query is `entity`
     * The column qualifiers to pull back are `id,firstName,lastName`

-## BigTable Setup
+## Bigtable Setup

 On the Google Cloud console:

- 1. Create the BigTable cluster.
+ 1. Create the Bigtable cluster.
- 2. Create a service account `bigtable-graphql` and grant it bigtable admin perissions
+ 2. Create a service account `bigtable-graphql` and grant it Bigtable admin perissions
  3. Set the cluster details in `application.properties`
- 4. Then run the main method in `com.github.simbo1905.bigtablegraphql.BigTableInitializer`
+ 4. Then run the main method in `com.github.simbo1905.bigtablegraphql.bigtableInitializer`

 That should create the tables and populate them with the values from the original demo.